 Cost of Lunches

-The price of the lunch is £2.95 per day for the academic year 2016/17 and this includes a main course and pudding, as well as salad, crudites, bread and fresh fruit.
-In the senior department there is also an option to purchase a break time snack, taking the cost to £3.50 per day.
+The price of the lunch is £2.70 per day for the academic year 2017/18 and this includes a main course and pudding, as well as salad, crudites, bread and fresh fruit.
 The current lunch menu is available in the secure area of this website for parents to view.
 Example menus can be seen below.

 Parents use the school Parentpay system to pay for the lunches.
 Some children qualifying for the Pupil Premium are entitled to Free School Meals and all Lower School pupils have a free lunch as part of the government's infant Universal Free School Meals programme.